-Your six-pack solution is finally here.
-The video above features the essential exercises guaranteed to blast flab from your belly—no crunches required—and works for men and women.
-Consider it the greatest ab workout of all time.
-And we’ve paired it with the greatest diet strategies of all time.
+Have you tried every core exercise in existence but find that your abs just refuse to make an appearance?
+Besides maintaining a consistent—and vigorous—workout schedule, the key to getting strong abs is in your kitchen.
 The tips below lead to rapid weight loss and will turn your no-pack into a whoa-pack.
-Watch the vid, get toned and tight, and craft your winning routine in the kitchen with these 11 essential eating habits, compliments of Eat This, Not That! magazine.
+Get toned and tight, and craft your winning routine in the kitchen with these 11 essential eating habits, compliments of Eat This, Not That! magazine.

 Eat Five or Six Meals

 Despite diet experts and new research constantly telling you otherwise, many people still consume the bulk of their calories in two or three large meals each day, often—in an attempt to slim down—going for hours at a time eating nothing in between.
 Sure, you can lose weight on a reduced-calorie three-meal plan, but you can’t make your body burn fat more efficiently, which is key to long-term weight loss.

 A nutritious meal or snack about every three hours keeps blood-sugar levels stable, feeds your body a steady stream of necessary nutrients and helps control hunger-induced cravings for less-than-slimming snacks like sweets and fats.
 It also leads to more effective glycogen storage in the liver and muscle tissues, ensuring your body won’t cannibalize muscle as an energy source during your workouts.
 So make your meals mini and spread them out.
 If you have trouble fitting in extra eating times at work, prepare food ahead of time that you can zap in the microwave or eat cold.
 And stock your kitchen right with flat-belly superfoods!

 Don’t Let Hunger Be Your Guide